aria-ml/dataeval/docs/source/notebooks/h2_measure_ic_feasibility.md

 +++

-## _Problem Statement_
+## Problem statement

 For classification machine learning tasks, there is an _inherent difficulty_ associated with signal to noise ratio in the images.
-One way of quantifying this difficulty is the Bayes Error Rate, or irreducable error.
+One way of quantifying this difficulty is the [Bayes Error Rate](../concepts/BER.md), or irreducable error.
 This metric tells you if it would be _feasible_ to use a given feature set to predict a target variable.

 DataEval has introduced a method of calculating this error rate that uses image embeddings.

 +++

-### _When to use_
+### When to use

 The `BER` metric should be used when you would like to measure the feasibility of a machine learning task.
 For example, if you have an operational accuracy requirement of 80%, and would like to know if this is feasibly achievable given the